XavivF/SD-Task1/README.md

 * `-n`, `--num-instances`: Required.
 The total number of backend service/filter instances (InsultService.py or InsultFilter.py, depending on the mode) that are running.
-The stress test script will try to get stats from Pyro4 names rabbit.service.1 up to rabbit.service.n for add_insult mode, or rabbit.filter.1 up to rabbit.filter.n for filter_service mode.
+The stress test script will try to get stats from Pyro4 names rabbit.service.1 up to rabbit.service.n for add_insult mode, or rabbit.filter.1 up to rabbit.filter.n for filter_text mode.
 Ensure the --instance-id you used when starting the backend instances corresponds to this range (starting from 1).

 **Example**: